bruhath9/Bruhath_BSE_Project/index.md

 - Challenges you're facing and solving in your future milestones
 - What your plan is to complete your project

+# Starter Project: Retro Arcade Game

+<iframe width="560" height="315" src="https://www.youtube.com/embed/z90Ao1cDq40?si=WT4S7g19cpYrOn5E" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+# Explanation

+I chose to complete the Retro Arcade Game for my starter project because I thought that building a game device which I could play on my own time was pretty cool.
+Additionally, as stated in the video, I thought that the Retro Arcade Game would be a rather intriciate/difficult project to start with, and is great practice for my soldering technique as there were many parts that had to be properly soldered and in tight spaces as well.
+The arcade game has multiple pre-coded games such as Tetris and Snake and here's how it works:

+- Multiple components such as buttons (directions, on/off, gamemode change), a buzzer, a score display, the game board, a USB-mini socket (for power), and a battery pack are all soldered onto a PCB.
+- The PCB has an STC microprocessor which processes input from all the buttons when pressed, and also stores and runs code which contains the different games mentioned above.
+- The button actions are processed by the microprocessor through copper traces that are printed on the PCB; the button completes the current that is passing through the resistor and the battery, and when the current is completed, a signal is sent to the microprocessor to complete in action, which can be as simple as scrolling through the games, or rotating a piece in Tetris.

 # Schematics
 Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.